King Edward VI School - Physical Education

 We encourage and promote the benefits of a healthy active lifestyle.

-Sports Tours Sporting tours, at both Junior and Senior level, are a major factor within school life at K.E.S. with recent successful tours in cricket, rugby, hockey and netball.
-For example, the Junior cricketers recently enjoyed a cricket tour to Sri Lanka, while the Senior netball squad toured Barcelona in 2016 and Spain and Gibraltar in 2018.
-The Senior hockey squad tour the Netherlands in 2019 and the high performance rugby squad toured Argentina in 2016, Canada and USA in 2018, and will be heading to South Africa in the Summer of 2020.
+Sporting tours, at both Junior and Senior level, are a major factor within school life at K.E.S. with recent successful tours in cricket, rugby, hockey and netball.
+For example, the Junior cricketers have recently enjoyed tours to Sri Lanka and Dubai, while the Senior netball squad has toured Barcelona, Gibraltar and Malta since 2016 and will be touring Dubai in 2025.
+The Senior hockey squad tours the Netherlands and the high performance rugby squad enjoys bi-annual tours that have recently included Argentina, Canada and Japan.

 Director of Sport – Toby Wilson – tjw@kes.net

-Assistant Director of Sport – James Gilchriest – jg@kes.net
+Assistant Director of Sport – Luke Gardiner – lwg@kes.net

 PARTICIPATION – PROGRESSION – PERFORMANCE